levi956/food_app/README.md

-# A food app UI built with Flutter
+# A Food Ordering Mobile App UI built with Flutter

 A new Flutter project.